joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 results in unusually elastic tissue.
 This elasticity seems to predispose the lung tissue to rupture and produce a pneumothorax.
 The other group consists of everyone else --- people who are otherwise normal and healthy, but end up with a collapsed lung anyway.
-Of this group, the largest demographic is thin, tall men between the ages of twenty and forty.
+Of this group, the largest demographic is thin, tall males between the ages of twenty and forty.
 (In my particular case, while I'm of average height at best, I do meet the other criteria.)
 From what I can tell it doesn't seem to be well known what predisposes this demographic to be susceptible to spontaneous pneumothorax.
 One can speculate that being tall and thin tends to stretch out the lung tissue more, maybe making it thinner and more likely to rupture, but I don't think there's any concrete evidence to support that speculation.

 So how does the spontaneous pneumothorax actually happen?
-It turns out that the lung can sometimes have little blister-like bubbles on them called blebs.
+The lung can sometimes have little blister-like bubbles on them called blebs.
 Based on autopsies, blebs seem to be somewhat common and tend to form towards the top of the lung.
 In rare cases (like mine), the bleb can pop, and then air leaks from the lung into the chest cavity.
 Once air starts to leak into the chest cavity, there's no longer a pressure differential between the lung and the rest of the chest.
-This means that when the diaphragm contracts, the chest cavity will expand as normal, but this expansion will just suck air through the rupture and into the chest cavity; the lung won't inflate (or at least it won't inflate as much).
+This means that when the diaphragm contracts, the chest cavity will expand as normal, but this expansion will just suck air through the rupture and into the chest cavity; the lung won't inflate (or at least it won't inflate as much as it otherwise would).
 This picture is a bit simplified, however, because sometimes a bleb can pop and there can be a partial collapse, but it can resolve itself.

 A pneumothorax is very dangerous.
 I was lucky because only a single lung collapsed, so I could still breathe, albeit shallowly.
 But if one lung